Marine Mammal Protection Act: Findings

-Congress found that: all species and population stocks of marine mammals are (or may be are) in danger of extinction or depletion due to human activities; these mammals should not be permitted to diminish below their optimum sustainable population; measures should be taken immediately to replenish any of these mammals that have diminished below that level, and efforts should be made to protect essential habitats; there is inadequate knowledge of the ecology and population dynamics of these mammals; negotiations should be undertaken immediately to encourage international arrangements for research and conservation of these mammals.
+Congress found that certain species and population stocks of marine mammals are, or may be, in danger of extinction or depletion as a result of human activities; these mammals should not be permitted to diminish below their optimum sustainable population; measures should be taken immediately to replenish any of these mammals that have diminished below that level, and efforts should be made to protect essential habitats; there is inadequate knowledge of the ecology and population dynamics of these mammals; negotiations should be undertaken immediately to encourage international arrangements for research and conservation of these mammals.

 Congress declared that marine mammals are resources of great international significance (aesthetic, recreational and economic), and should be protected and encouraged to develop to the greatest extent feasible commensurate with sound policies of resource management.
 The primary management objective should be to maintain the health and stability of the marine ecosystem.
 The goal is to obtain an optimum sustainable population within the carrying capacity of the habitat.